nodos-dev/changelog/nodos.md

     * Crash when a log larger than 4096 characters was received
     * Unable to navigate in node graph during live mode
     * Incorrectly showing a property as modified/unmodified in Property Pane sometimes
+    * Item context menus are extending outside of windows

 ## SDK